-Installed riparian protection fencing to resume conservation grazing, as well as water pipe and new water troughs at Lone Madrone Ranch.
+Installed riparian protection fencing, water pipe and water troughs at Lone Madrone Ranch.

 MAA05-005 La Honda Creek Red Barn Parking Area and Easy Access Trail

 Began feasibility studies for a new parking area and trailhead at the Red Barn site, including conducting traffic counts, site evaluations for a new driveway and evaluation of historic features to ensure new improvements do not impact the historic landscape of the site.